How to

 Building and Sending Portfolio PDFs

 A single clean, paginated portfolio PDF is significantly more professional than a Dropbox folder of individual samples.
 It's easier for clients to save, review, and forward to decision-makers - and it looks intentional in a way that a collection of files doesn't.
+The guide to merging PDFs online covers the reordering and batching mechanics in more depth; here's how that applies specifically to building a portfolio.

 What to include by discipline